WHAT IS IT?

 INPP DEVELOPMENTAL MOVEMENT PROGRAMME VS OTHER MOVEMENT PROGRAMMES

-One of the major differences between the INPP Programme and many other movement programmes designed to improve co-ordination and balance, is that the INPP exercises take children back to the very beginning of balance training and postural development, giving the individual another opportunity to further network and mature their central nervous system.
+One of the major differences between the INPP Programme and many other reflex integration / movement programmes designed to improve co-ordination and balance, is that the INPP exercises take children back to the very beginning of balance training and postural development, giving the individual another opportunity to further network and mature their central nervous system.